Cheltenham and Great Western Union Railway: Sale to the Great Western Railway

-The C&GWUR Board had become exhausted by the struggle to get this far and in 1842 they obtained an Act authorising sale or lease of their line to the Great Western Railway, or to the Bristol and Gloucester Railway or the Birmingham and Gloucester Railway.
+The C&GWUR Board had become exhausted by the struggle to get this far and in 1842 they obtained the Cheltenham and Great Western Union Railway Act 1842 (5 & 6 Vict. c. xxviii), authorising sale or lease of their line to the Great Western Railway, or to the Bristol and Gloucester Railway or the Birmingham and Gloucester Railway.
 In addition £750,000 of supplementary capital was allowed, with three years extension to the allowed period of construction.

 The Birmingham and Gloucester Railway was "enjoined" to lay broad gauge rails between Gloucester and Cheltenham, and the Bristol and Gloucester Railway was empowered to construct the Standish to Gloucester section itself; this included the laying of narrow (standard) gauge rails as the Bristol Company still intended construction of its own line on that basis.

 Negotiations were quickly opened with the GWR for a sale to them, but they delayed agreeing for some time; however in January 1843 they agreed to purchase, including taking over all the powers and liabilities of the C&GWUR.
 The transfer took place on 1 July 1843, and the GWR expended £230,000 of capital; the C&GWUR had expended more than £600,000 to get to this stage.
-Parliamentary sanction for the sale was obtained by an Act of 1844, which also authorised an extension at Cheltenham from the Lansdown station to a more central location at St James Square.
+Sanction for the sale was obtained by the Great Western Railway Act 1844 (7 & 8 Vict. c. iii), which also authorised an extension at Cheltenham from the Lansdown station to a more central location at St James Square.